Lightbox for Gallery & Image Block

 If you use a Gallery or Image Block outside a post e.g. inside a Widget and want to apply the Lightbox, you need to ensure that the required baguettebox assets (script & style) are queued using the baguettebox_enqueue_assets filter.

 If the Widget is on every page or the majority of pages, you can just enqueue the baguettebox assets everywhere.
-Just add the following snippet to functions.php
+Just add the following snippet to functions.php:

 add_filter( 'baguettebox_enqueue_assets', '__return_true' );

-If your Widget is just at the front page, use is_front_page()
+If your Widget is just at the front page, use is_front_page():

 add_filter( 'baguettebox_enqueue_assets', function( $enqueue_assets ) { return is_front_page(); } );

-If you want to use the Gallery & Image Block Lightbox plugin with a block type that is not supported by default, you can make use of the has_block()
+If you want to use the Gallery & Image Block Lightbox plugin with a block type that is not supported by default, you can make use of the has_block() function.
+For instance, in the case of the Kadence Blocks Advanced Gallery, use:

 add_filter( 'baguettebox_enqueue_assets', function ( $enqueue_assets ) {